 Training with a power meter enables you to perform structured and gainful workouts like never before.
 With great power meters comes great opportunity.
 An opportunity for you to improve as a cyclist.

-Unlike a heart rate monitor, watts are the result of an immediate feedback of your efforts in the saddle, regardless of external factors like wind, slope and fatigue.
+Unlike a heart rate monitor, the Zpider gives you immediate feedback of your efforts in the saddle, regardless of external factors like wind, slope and fatigue.
 This means that you can target your racing-efforts and workouts with utmost precision.
 That also means you should do more structured training.
 A study from the British Journal of Health Psychology found that you are more than twice as likely to achieve your exercise goals when you follow a detailed plan.

 Whatever your goals may be, it’s important to follow a plan that incorporates the right type of workouts.
 Here are three essential and purposeful types of workouts that you can and should perform to improve your fitness level.
 The zones described below are based on Dr. Andrew Coggan’s power training zones.